Contribute to the urban biodiversity of Auckland in your own back (or front) yard

 Do you have a spare area of your property that needs attention?

-Have you thought about planting an urban garden using New Zealand native plant species only and following a few simple principles to create good habitat?
+Have you thought about planting an urban garden using New Zealand native plant species only?

 Submit a landscape planting plan for judging and be in to win the plants for you to plant your garden.